bekk/bekk-christmas/post/thecloud/can-you-save-money-with-azure-sql-serverless-tier.md

 // Minimum (using 1.5 cores all the time)
 0.001294 NOK * 1.5 (cores) * 60 (seconds) * 60 (minutes) * 24 (hours) * ~30 (days) = 5031 NOK/month
 ```
-I sure hoped this wasn't running on max most of the time, because that would be twice as expensive as our current solution and I am really here to save money!
+I sure hoped this wasn't running on max most of the time, because that would be twice as expensive as our current solution and I am here to save money!
 ![Serverless vCore](https://user-images.githubusercontent.com/920028/100769681-afd9e500-33fc-11eb-8242-060160e6d954.PNG)

 ### The Autopause feature